 The decreased need for sleep that you describe is one of the hallmarks of hypomania.
 Some people who are hypomanic sleep only a few hours a day, and yet they say they feel rested.
 At the same time, many creative people are energetic and while they are in the "flow" may need less sleep than normal.
 That does not necessarily mean they (or you) are hypomanic except in an informal, descriptive sense.

-The formal DSM-IV diagnostic criteria for hypomania require at least three of the following symptoms for at least four days: inflated self-esteem or grandiosity; decreased need for sleep; increased talkativeness; racing thoughts or ideas; marked distractibility; agitation or increased activity; excessive participation in activities that are pleasurable but invite personal or fiscal harm (shopping sprees, sexual indiscretions, impulsive business investments, and the like).
-For mania, the symptoms are mostly the same, except that the DSM-IV specifies that they last at least one week, lead to hospitalization, or include psychotic symptoms (a break with reality).
+The diagnostic criteria for hypomania require at least three of the following symptoms for at least four days: inflated self-esteem or grandiosity; decreased need for sleep; increased talkativeness; racing thoughts or ideas; marked distractibility; agitation or increased activity; excessive participation in activities that are pleasurable but invite personal or fiscal harm (shopping sprees, sexual indiscretions, impulsive business investments, and the like).
+For mania, the symptoms are mostly the same, except they last at least one week, lead to hospitalization, or include psychotic symptoms (a break with reality).

 Hypomania can occur on its own, whereas mania by definition occurs only in conjunction with bipolar disorder.
 Moreover, the presence of mania is also what differentiates the two major types of bipolar disorder from one another.
 In type 1 bipolar disorder, a person usually experiences alternating episodes of depression and mania; in type 2 bipolar disorder — generally considered less severe — a person alternates between depression and hypomania, and has never experienced mania.